a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 So the connection is never fully established, only the **SYN → SYN-ACK** part happens.

 **Advantages:**
-- Stealthier: It doesn’t complete the handshake, so it’s less likely to be logged or trigger alarms.
+- **Stealthier:** It doesn’t complete the handshake, so it’s less likely to be logged or trigger alarms.
 - Faster and more efficient than a full TCP connection.

 **Disadvantages:**
-- Requires root privileges (or admin on Windows) because it needs to craft raw packets.
+- Requires root privileges (or admin on Windows) because it needs to craft **raw packets**.

 ##